How to Improve Direct Mail Response Rates

 Personalize Your Direct Mail

-Since most homeowners get a lot of mail from different places, make your standout.
+Since most homeowners get a lot of mail from different places, make your direct mail advertising standout.
 For example, people will notice an oversized card before a smaller one, increasing the chances of reading that mail piece first.

 You should also incorporate strong colors to the message and catch people's eye.
 An exciting outlook will get more homeowners to interact with our mail piece and take action on your offer.